 This measure is calculated by dividing the number of organizations for which an audit is completed by the total number of licensed authorized organizations that held an active license during the fiscal year.

-Data Limitations: None
+Data Limitations:

+None

-Calculation Type: Non-cumulative
+Calculation Type:

+Non-cumulative

-New Measure: Revised
+New Measure:

+No

+Target Attainment:

+Goal B: Charitable Bingo

-Outcome Measure B.1.h: Percentage of Organizations Receiving an Inspection
+Outcome Measure 2.1.8: Percentage of Organizations Receiving an Inspection

 Short Definition:

 This measure reports the percentage of licensed authorized organizations on which an inspection is performed during the fiscal year.
 An inspection can be a game inspection, books & records inspection, or complaint investigation.
 An organization is a licensed authorized organization or licensed commercial lessor.

 Purpose/Importance:

 This outcome is intended to measure the degree of coverage achieved by auditors, inspectors, and investigators during the fiscal year.
 Adequate coverage is deemed important because of the deterrent effect of the expectation of an inspection.
 Source/Collection of Data: